evolvingweb/migrate_example_i18n/README.md

   * **langcode:** Since all source records are in English, we inform Drupal to save the destination nodes in English as well.
 We do this by explicitly specifying `langcode` as `en`.
   * **field_element_discoverer:** This field is a bit tricky.
 Looking at the source, we realize that every element has one or more discoverers.
 Multiple discoverer names are separated by commas.
 Thus, we use `plugin: explode` and `delimiter: ', '` to split multiple records into arrays.
 With the values split into arrays, Drupal understands and saves the column data as multiple values.

-After we run this migration like `drush migrate-import c11n_element_en`, we get a list of all elements in the base language (English).
+After we run this migration like `drush migrate-import example_element_en`, we get a list of all elements in the base language (English).

 ## Element translation migration (Spanish)

-With the base nodes in place, we define a similar migration to the previous one with the ID [c11n_element_es](config/install/migrate_plus.migration.c11n_element_es.yml).
-Let us look at some major differences between the `c11n_element_es` migration and the `c11n_element_en` migration:
+With the base nodes in place, we define a similar migration to the previous one with the ID [example_element_es](config/install/migrate_plus.migration.example_element_es.yml).
+Let us look at some major differences between the `example_element_es` migration and the `example_element_en` migration:

 * **source:**
   * **path:** Since the Spanish node data is in another file, we change the path accordingly.
   * **keys:** The Spanish word for _Symbol_ is _Símbolo_ and it is the column containing the unique ID of each record.
 Hence, we define it as the source data key.
 A noteworthy observation here would be the special `í` in the word `Símbolo`.
 Since it is a special character, setting it as a `key` did not work.
 So, as a workaround, I had to remove all such accented characters from the column headings and write the `key` parameter as `Simbolo` without the special `í` with a normal `i`.
   * **fields:** The field definitions had to be changed to match the Spanish column names used in the CSV.
 * **destination:**
-  * **translations:** Since we want Drupal to create translations for English language nodes created during the `c11n_element_en` migration, we specify `translations: true`.
+  * **translations:** Since we want Drupal to create translations for English language nodes created during the `example_element_en` migration, we specify `translations: true`.
 * **process:**
   * **nid:** As mentioned above, we use the `plugin: migration` to make Drupal lookup nodes which were created during the English element migration and use their ID as the `nid`.
 This results in the Spanish translations being attached to the original nodes created in English.
   * **langcode:** Since all records in [element.data.es.csv](import/element/element.data.es.csv) are in Spanish, we hard-code the `langcode` to `es` for each record of this migration.
 This tell Drupal that these are _Spanish_ translations.
 * **migration_dependencies:** This ensures that the base data is migrated before the translations.
-So to run this migration, one must run the `c11n_element_en` migration first.
+So to run this migration, one must run the `example_element_en` migration first.

 Voilà!
-Run the Spanish migration like `drush migrate-import c11n_element_es` and you have the Spanish translations for the elements!
+Run the Spanish migration like `drush migrate-import example_element_es` and you have the Spanish translations for the elements!
 If we had another file containing French translations, we would create another migration like we did for Spanish and import the French data in a similar way.
 I could not find a CSV with element data in French, so I could not include it in this example :(

 # Things to remember